joagre/ratatoskr/ideas/r.md

 b.toString()        // "[Foo.a : 42, "bar": fn/0]"
 ```

-# Identifiers
+## Identifiers

-Identifiers are case sensitive strings of characters starting with an
+An identifier is a case sensitive sequence of characters starting with
-ASCII letter or an underscore, followed by any number of ASCII
+an ASCII letter or an underscore, followed by any number of ASCII
 letters, underscores or digits,
 i.e. `^[[:alpha:]_][[:alnum:]_]*$`.
 Keywords, variables, function
-names, class names and enum names are all identifiers.
+names, struct names and enum names are all identifiers.

 > [!NOTE]
-> By design only strings can contain Unicode characters.
+> By design only strings may contain Unicode characters.
 This
 > restriction may be lifted if compelling reasons should appear.

-## Keywords
+### Keywords

-The following 26 special identifiers are language-reserved and cannot
+The following 24 special identifiers are reserved by Satie and cannot
-be defined in user code:
+be used in user code:

 ```
 import